COP29: What is the world doing about climate change?

 What’s the context?

-As COP28 kicks off in Dubai, global leaders will have to strike an ambitious deal to keep Paris Agreement emissions goals in reach
+As COP29 kicks off in Baku, an ambitious finance deal is needed to keep Paris Agreement emissions goals in reach

-• UN talks to assess progress on global climate plans
+• UN summit to assess progress on global climate plans

-Here's what you need to know about global efforts to tackle climate change.
+Here's what you need to know about efforts underway to tackle climate change on the world stage:

 What are countries doing about climate change?

-Adopted in 2015, the Paris Agreement gave countries a goal: to limit global average temperature rise to "well below" 2C above pre-industrial times while "pursuing efforts" for a tougher ceiling of 1.5C (2.7F).
+Adopted in 2015, the Paris Agreement gave countries a goal: to limit global average temperature rises to "well below" 2C above pre-industrial times while "pursuing efforts" for a tougher ceiling of 1.5C (2.7F).

-Renewable energy such as wind and solar has developed rapidly, for example, and is expected to become the largest source of global electricity generation by 2025, according to the International Energy Agency (IEA).
+Countries are cutting emissions in myriad ways, such as deploying more wind and solar to replace coal as the top generator of electricity by early next year, according to the International Energy Agency (IEA).

-Despite the urgency, countries have missed U.N. deadlines to submit updated climate plans under the Paris Agreement more than half the time, found the London-based International Institute for Environment and Development (IIED), a think-tank.
+Despite this urgency, countries have missed more than half the U.N. deadlines to submit updated climate plans under the Paris Agreement, according to London think tank the International Institute for Environment and Development (IIED).

 Has there been progress?

-In 2010, global temperature increases were projected to be between 3.7C and 4.8C in 2100, compared to pre-industrial times, but last year's forecasts for that range were down to between 2.4C and 2.6C from pledges made before the COP27 summit in Egypt, the IPCC found.
+In 2010, global temperature rises were forecast to be 3.7C to 4.8C in 2100 above pre-industrial times, but that projected range had dipped to 2.4C to 2.6C due to new pledges made in 2022, the IPCC found.

-This, however, is still well above the 1.5C target that scientists say is a crucial point when impacts like heatwaves, droughts and flooding become ever more frequent and severe.
+This, however, is still well above the 1.5C target that scientists say is a crucial point when impacts from heatwaves to droughts to floods become ever more frequent and severe.

 The IPCC says meeting the 1.5C goal would require cutting greenhouse gas emissions by 43% by 2030 from 2019 levels.

-To get climate action on track will require a dramatic acceleration, from halting deforestation to transforming the ways humans travel, work and eat - such as reducing high-polluting plane journeys and meat consumption, experts say.
+To get on track demands dramatic action, from halting deforestation to transforming how humans travel, work and eat - be it reducing plane travel or eating less meat, experts say.

 Is extreme weather normal now?